Skip to main content

 Notes:

 • You do not need to make a separate application for advanced standing (1.5-year duration).
-RMIT will assess your eligibility for advanced standing as part of your course application.
+RMIT will assess your eligibility for advanced standing as part of your program application.
 However, if you would also like to be assessed for Recognition of Prior Learning, you must submit a detailed CV with your application.
 All assessments are made on a case-by-case basis.

 • Suppose your qualification was completed more than 10 years ago.
 In that case, you must provide evidence of ongoing professional work and/or professional development in the same discipline as the program for which you are seeking entry.